calla-mari/Tic-Tac-Toe/README.md

 Description:

 This is a game of Tic-Tac-Toe, where players create an account then logs into to play the game.
-Player one plays as X, alternating with player two, O.  The game will determine the winner and keeps track of total game played ans the current session's scores.
+Player one plays as X, alternating with player two, O.  The game will determine the winner and keeps track of total game played and the current session's scores.

 Technologies used:
 HTML, CSS, JAVASCRIPT

 The process started with creating a log in authentication for the game, followed by creating a board using bootstrap.
-After the gameboard is functioning properly, the game API is then linked to the board (unsuccessfully - referred to Unsolved issues below)
+After the gameboard is functioning properly with the appropriate game logic, the game API is then linked to the board to keep track of games played and moved made.

 Unsolved issues:
 - Invalid PATCH when click on cells that are not empty (shouldn't patch at all)